 Frequently Asked Questions

-O’Brien & SOZO PT believes it’s important to be informed with what we can offer you.
+At SOZO Physical Therapy, we believe it’s important that you be informed about every way we can serve you.
 Here we have provided answers to our most frequently asked questions to assist you.
 If you require any additional information, feel free to give us a call; we’re always happy to hear from our patients.

 Our most frequently asked questions!